Moving towards the College of Veterinary Professionals of Ontario

 Transparency: The public needs access to information to trust that profession-based regulation works effectively.
 Transparency includes the provision of information to the public that enhances its ability to make decisions or hold the regulator accountable.
 Transparency, however, must balance public protection with fairness and privacy.

-For more information on the College's legislative reform activities, please review the noted reference materials.
+For more information on legislative reform activities, please review the following reference materials.

 Achieving a Modern Approach to the Regulation of Veterinary Medicine in Ontario: